 The wrist straps are critical to getting maximum efficiency from your poles.
 They should be adjusted so that when the hand is inserted through the loop, the wrist can comfortably apply pressure to the pole.
 It should not be necessary to grip the pole tightly with your hand in order to apply the pressure.
 Your thumb and fingers should merely form a "U" or an "O" around the grip.
 The area between the thumb and index finger becomes a point of articulation -- somewhat like a pseudo joint or a second elbow.
 While walking, the poles should act and feel as though the arms extend to the ground creating a second pair of legs.
 The poles should swing forward for the next step just as though they were legs.

-The grips can be used as necessary, but for 98% of the time, the poles should be loaded using the wrist straps.
+The grips can be used as necessary, but for 98% of the time, the hiking poles should be loaded using the wrist straps.
 Note that some models have left and right hand poles.

 Effectively Using Trekking Poles